Image of a city guide banner for an article about eating and drinking in that particular place.

 CERESIA COFFEE ROASTERS

-Smuggled down an alleyway by a large Korean food shop is Ceresia.
+Re-located to a gorgeous house, this is one of the OG spots in BKK.
 From the moment they open, hordes cram in to buy weighed out bags of beans, or sip a well made coffee before tackling the insanity outside.

 GOOGLE MAPS